Last updated on November 16th, 2021

 Your investible savings is the sum of your balance in your CPF OA and the amount of CPF withdrawn for your investment and education.

-As example on how to calculate your investible savings, we take the CPF OA profile of a hypothetical person, John:
+As an example of how to calculate your investible savings, we take the CPF OA profile of a hypothetical person, John:

 |Amount withdrawn for |